edelstone/actionverb.com/job-ads/header.md

 {% include_relative header-top.md %}

-We also practice Open Book Management, meaning that we share the exact details of our Balance Sheet and P&L Statement with our entire team in real-time, ensuring that **our staff has the data they need to treat the business as if it were their own.**

-<p><a class="page-btn f7 f5-ns ttu tracked-slight mb2" href="/open-book-management">More about Open Book Management<span class="pl1">&#8594;</span></a></p>
+### We Are A Remote Company

-**Our team members work from home and choose their own hours**, allowing them to make time for family, recreation, vacations, or anything that is important to them.
+You will work from home and have some flexibility to choose your working hours, allowing you to make time for family, recreation, vacations, or anything that is important to you.

-Every full-time team member gets 10 company-wide holidays per year as well as 20 paid time off days intended to be used for vacations.
+You'll take off 10 company-wide holidays per year as well as 20 days of PTO for vacations.
 Go have fun.
 Don't work all the time.

-**Our team members also work hard, are constantly learning, and accomplish a ton for the company in the time that they are working.**

-Our team spends at least 12 days together face-to-face per year at four to six in-person meetings spread out through the year and hosted all over the country.
-We try to do these meetings in cities that are fun to visit.
-In the last few years, we've been to Austin, Orlando, Minneapolis, San Diego, Las Vegas, New York City, Detroit, and Fort Lauderdale.
+Every quarter, you'll travel to an in-person meeting with the entire teami to meet and work together face to face.
+These meetings are in cities that are fun to visit.
+In the last few years, we've been to Austin, Orlando, Phoenix, San Diego, Las Vegas, New York City, and Fort Lauderdale.

+## Results-Based Hiring

+To abuse a sports metaphor, think of Action Verb is as major-league team.
+Just like an NFL or NBA team has a limited number of picks in the draft, we only have a small number of slots available for new employees, and we want to maximize the chance that the people we draft have the highest possible chance of producing results for the team.

+So just like getting a job in the NFL, getting a job at Action Verb starts with your stats.

+When we need to fill a role, we look for people with a track record of success filling a similar role.

+We do not hire interns, junior staff, or anyone with less than 3 years of experience directly related to the role.

+As a result, at Action Verb, all your co-workers will be major-league players, and you will relate to everyone here as a peer.